 Bending Beam Load Cell Basics

-Bending beam load cells are a versatile and cost-effective solution for many weighing and force measurement applications.
-These types of miniature load cells are small in dimension, which makes them ideal solutions for compact testing environments and for embedding into machines or products for continuous performance measurement.
+Bending beam load cells are versatile and cost-effective solutions for many weighing and force measurement applications.
+These miniature load cells are small in dimension, making them ideal for compact testing environments and for embedding into machines or products for continuous performance measurement.

-The use of bending beam load cells expands across industries and applications, for weighing scales, medical devices, industrial process controls, robotic designs, packaging machinery and civil engineering projects.
+Bending beam load cells are used across industries and applications, including weighing scales, medical devices, industrial process controls, robotic designs, packaging machinery, and civil engineering projects.

 How Bending Beam Load Cells Work

 A bending beam load cell converts a force applied to it into an electrical signal by measuring the flexure of the beam.
 This is done by attaching strain gages to the beam.
-When the beam bends, the strain gages change their resistance, which is then converted into an electrical signal by a Wheatstone bridge circuit.
+When the beam bends, the strain gages change their resistance, which a Wheatstone bridge circuit converts into an electrical signal.
 The output signal is proportional to the applied load.

-The compression load is applied at the end opposite from the two mounting holes, usually onto a load button that the user inserts in the loading hole.
+The compression load is applied at the end opposite the two mounting holes, usually to a load button that the user inserts into the loading hole.

 MB Miniature Beam Load Cell